 As it is alcohol-free Glow Tonic is great for use on all skin types.
 Prior to having my own personalised bottle of Glow Tonic sent by the babes at Pixi I never really incorporated a toner into my skincare regime and now, I genuinely notice a difference if I’m without it for even a day.
 You can tell my love for the Glow Tonic as I’m nearly out and the bottle looks like it’s been well travelled.
 That’s because it has!

 Since using the tonic, my skin has felt much cleaner, clearer.
-My pores appear smaller and my ‘orange-peel’ cheeks (around my nose) are less prominent.
+My pores appear smaller and my ‘orange-peel’ cheeks (around my nose) are less prominent For even better results, taking supplements that promote skin health can greatly help.
+I take a vegan B12 supplement as a way to complement the Glow Tonic.
 Additionally, the Glow Tonic draws out all of the day’s dirt and I no longer fall foul to blackheads.
 If that’s not enough to make you rush out and buy it I don’t know what is…

 Oh yeah, Aldi has just released their own version through their Lacura brand.
 And now you want to know the scoop.
 Is it worth it or can the Aldi version do the same thing?